christianhujer/aceunit/ROADMAP.md

 - Allow a parameter for seeding the id generator.
   The purpose is to have reproducible, unique test ids per component in a system which consists of multiple components.
 - Modularize unit test Makefiles in order to support multiple compilers.
-- Directly support more compilers: gcc, armcc, Keil C51, Keil C251, Keil C166, Samsung UCC for CalmSHINE16 / SecureCALM
+- Directly support more compilers: gcc, armcc, Keil C51, Keil C251, Keil C166, Samsung UCC for CalmSHINE16 / SecureCALM and more
 - Better separation between test case location information (AceUnit-geneated) and assertion location information (`__FILE__`, `__LINE__`, `__func__`).
 - Create global `build.xml` or Makefile for Building releases.
 - Improve website layout (make it similar to that of Japi, Gridarta etc.).